Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/awards/awards-categories.md

 subtitle: Our Awards
 order: 2
 show_tile: false
-intro: Each category is open to all primary and secondary schools within Cumbria.
-Each school may apply once to as many categories as they wish - excluding the innovation of year award - which will be awarded to the most innovative entrant to the other categories.
+intro: 'There are four award categories, with all entries automatically entered into the Cumbrian Environmental School of the Year Award.
+Our winners will be chosen by a panel of judges (yet to be announced).
+Each award will come with a financial prize. '
 permalink: "/awards/categories"
 category: Award-Page
 image: "/assets/images/pic09.jpg"